 “Working with Greg and his team was something else.
 I never have seen such a collection of smart individuals,” Edwinn said.
 “I’ve never experienced a show that ran every week and I never experienced a show that had its own building.
 It was really an eye-opening experience for me.”

 Eventually, Pro Wrestling Mid South would add a Friday night show in Ripley, Tennessee.
-This allowed Jakob to get more experience and have the opportunity to step in the ring with the likes of Rob Conway, Miyamoto, Colin Delaney, Americos, Hacksaw Jim Duggan and Jimmy Valiant.
+This allowed Jakob to get more experience and have the opportunity to step in the ring with the likes of Rob Conway, Miyamoto, Colin Delaney, Americos, Hacksaw Jim Duggan, and Jimmy Valiant.

-Jakob did quite well for himself in Tennessee and his list of Championships prove it.
+Jakob did quite well for himself in Tennessee and his list of Championships proves it.
 He held the Unified Heavyweight Championship, the Legends and Lions Heavyweight Championship, the same tag belts with Meklakov, and he was the 2017 Freedom Cup winner.

 “In that first year and a half with Greg, I learned twice as much as I did my first three years in the business,” Edwinn said.
 “Learning from different opponents week after week was immeasurable and it wasn’t anything like what I was doing when I first started wrestling.”